IZEA/interview/README.md

 ![IZEA Logo](http://new.izea.com/wp-content/uploads/2013/10/izea_small.png)

 We are IZEA: The Creator Marketplace.
-Our cloud-based technologies that connect Brands and Publishers with content Creators who blog, tweet, pin, and post on their behalf.
+Our cloud-based technologies connect Brands and Publishers with content Creators who blog, tweet, pin, and post on their behalf.